William James Roe: Personal life

 On July 1, 1867, Roe married Mary Stuart Norton at Central Presbyterian Church in Buffalo, New York.
+They had three children.

 Roe was raised Episcopalian at St. George's Church, Newburgh, despite many of his ancestors being Presbyterian.
 He was integral to the founding of the first Reformed Episcopal church in Newburgh, which he had selected the name for: The Church of the Corner-Stone.

-Roe had three children: William James III, Anna Lawrence, called "Nan" or "Annie" by the family, and Mary Stuart.

 Mary Stuart went on to marry the artist Lee Woodward Zeigler on October 16, 1909, at St. Thomas Episcopal Church.
 Both daughters were talented writers, and often wrote using pen names in St. Nicholas Magazine.

 On November 27, 1920, the family was traveling to the 1920 Army-Navy Football Game at the Polo Grounds in New York City when Anna was killed in an automobile accident.

 Roe never recovered from her sudden death.
 That winter, he began to lose interest in life and his writing.
 He died on April 3 at 77.
 He requested that his funeral not exceed $250 in costs.
 It was held on the afternoon of April 5, after which he was buried in St. George's Cemetery.